vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 - I had good success using Google Gemini 2.5 Pro and GPT-5 when creating a one-file app.
 - I tried Firebase Studio but I couldn't get it to create a simple one-file app that could run locally.
 It seems that this product is geared towards creating projects with an architecture that makes them easy to auto deploy on Google servers.
-- This single-file approach can also be used at hackathons to build fast prototypes.
+- This single-file approach can also be used at hackathons - quickly build prototypes and then iterate fast.

 ## Conclusion